MegaAlts/Terms/Terms.md

 <br>
 <h2>Disclaimers</h2>
 <br>
 Non-Full Access accounts is accounts with no other access than signing in with it.
+A Full access Minecraft account that you can customise via the minecraft.net site, and login via the Minecraft Launcher to play.
+Full access is often refered as Semi-Full access.
 MegaAlts has no responsibility for lost or stolen Minecraft account's.
 We do not have any type of warrenty, and refunds will not be given in any circumstance.
 <br>
 <br>
 <h2>General</h2>